Das Boot: Plot

 The exhausted crew looks forward to returning home to La Rochelle for Christmas, but the boat is ordered to La Spezia, Italy, which means passing through the Strait of Gibraltar—an area defended by the Royal Navy.
 The U-boat makes a secret night rendezvous at the harbour of Vigo, in neutral but Axis-friendly Spain, with the SS Weser, an interned German merchant ship that clandestinely provides U-boats with fuel, torpedoes, and other supplies.
 The filthy submariners appear at the opulent dinner prepared for them and are warmly greeted by the ship's clean-cut officers.
-The captain learns from an envoy of the German consulate that his request for Werner and the chief engineer to be sent back to Germany has been denied.
+The captain learns from an envoy of the German consulate that his request for Werner and the chief engineer, whose wife is ill, to be sent back to Germany has been denied.

 The crew finishes resupplying and depart for Italy.
 As they approach the Strait of Gibraltar and are about to dive, they are attacked and badly damaged by a British fighter plane, wounding the navigator, Kriechbaum.
 The captain orders the boat south towards the North African coast at full speed, determined to save his crew even if he loses the boat.
 British warships begin shelling, and they are forced to dive.
 When attempting to level off, the boat does not respond and continues to sink until, just prior to exceeding its crush depth, it lands on a sea shelf at a depth of 280 metres.
 The crew works to make repairs before running out of oxygen.
 After over 16 hours, they manage to surface by blowing their ballast tanks, and limp back towards La Rochelle under cover of darkness.

 The crew reach La Rochelle on Christmas Eve.
 After Kriechbaum is taken ashore to an ambulance, Royal Air Force planes bomb and strafe the facilities.
 Ullmann, Johann, the second watch officer, and the Bibelforscher are killed; Frenssen, Bootsmann Lamprecht, and Hinrich are wounded.
 After the raid, Werner leaves the U-boat bunker in which he had taken shelter, and finds the captain badly injured by shrapnel, watching his U-boat sink.
 After the boat disappears, the captain collapses and dies.
 Werner rushes to his body and surveys the scene with tears in his eyes.